News

 Published on November 4, 2025

-Maharashtra has officially rolled out its Animation, Visual Effects, Gaming, Comics, and Extended Reality (AVGC-XR) Policy 2025.
-This move gives the burgeoning sector official industry and infrastructure status, setting the stage for aggressive growth.
-The state aims to transform its creative landscape, targeting a monumental increase in its AVGC-XR sector from Rs 25,000 crore to Rs 65,000 crore within five years, an annual growth rate of 25 percent.
-Furthermore, the policy seeks to generate five lakh direct and indirect employment opportunities.
+Maharashtra has officially launched its Animation, Visual Effects, Gaming, Comics, and Extended Reality (AVGC-XR) Policy 2025, marking a significant milestone in India's creative economy.
+This policy grants the burgeoning AVGC-XR sector official industry and infrastructure status, paving the way for aggressive growth.
+The state aims to increase the sector's value from Rs 25,000 crore to Rs 65,000 crore within five years, representing an annual growth rate of 25 percent.

-The strategy isn't just about big numbers; it's a statewide vision.
-Maharashtra plans to foster AVGC-XR growth across all urban tiers, with a particular focus on Tier 2 and Tier 3 cities like Nashik, Nagpur, and Kolhapur.
+The policy is not just about numbers; it envisions a statewide transformation.
+Maharashtra plans to foster AVGC-XR growth across all urban tiers, with a focus on Tier 2 and Tier 3 cities like Nashik, Nagpur, and Kolhapur.
 These regions offer lower operational costs and a growing pool of young, educated talent.
-The policy intends to attract Rs 50,000 crore in investments across the AVGC-XR value chain, establish dedicated parks and centers of excellence, and boost global visibility through international partnerships.
+The policy aims to attract Rs 50,000 crore in investments, establish dedicated parks and centers of excellence, and boost global visibility through international partnerships.

-This policy arrives at a pivotal moment.
-India’s overall Media & Entertainment market is projected to skyrocket from USD 27 billion in 2024 to over USD 100 billion by 2030.
-Rapid smartphone adoption, high-speed internet, and the OTT streaming boom fuel an insatiable demand for quality digital content.
-Technology convergence, integrating machine-learning tools, virtual production, and blockchain, is also redefining creative processes and unlocking new revenue streams across gaming and immersive storytelling.
+The timing of this policy is crucial.
+India's Media & Entertainment market is projected to grow from USD 27 billion in 2024 to over USD 100 billion by 2030.
+Rapid smartphone adoption, high-speed internet, and the OTT streaming boom are driving demand for quality digital content.
+Technology convergence, including machine-learning tools, virtual production, and blockchain, is redefining creative processes and unlocking new revenue streams in gaming and immersive storytelling.

-Maharashtra is already a significant player, hosting over 30 percent of India's AVGC-XR studios and 20 universities focused on creative education in hubs like Mumbai and Pune.
-Designating AVGC-XR as a 'sunrise industry' under its IT & ITeS Policy 2023 underscores the state's intent.
-The policy seeks to shift Maharashtra from being primarily a services hub to a content leadership position, developing its own intellectual property (IP) and boosting exports.
-This strategic pivot could fundamentally alter India’s position in the global creative economy, moving beyond mere outsourcing.
+Maharashtra is already a major player, hosting over 30 percent of India's AVGC-XR studios and 20 universities focused on creative education in hubs like Mumbai and Pune.
+Designating AVGC-XR as a 'sunrise industry' under its IT & ITeS Policy 2023 underscores the state's commitment.
+The policy aims to shift Maharashtra from a services hub to a content leadership position, developing its own intellectual property (IP) and boosting exports.

-However, the execution of this decentralized model will be key.
-While smaller cities offer cost benefits, attracting and retaining top-tier creative talent often requires more than just a lower cost of living.
-Access to world-class infrastructure, collaborative networks, and continuous upskilling opportunities must be robust in these emerging clusters.
-Furthermore, transitioning from a service provider to a global IP creator is a significant leap.
-Building and monetizing original content that resonates internationally requires sustained investment, a strong legal framework for IP protection, and a deep understanding of global market trends—challenges that extend beyond mere policy incentives.
-The commitment to review the policy every two years is a double-edged sword; while it allows for adaptability, frequent changes could introduce uncertainty for long-term investors.
+The transition from a service provider to a global IP creator is another significant challenge.
+Building and monetizing original content that resonates internationally requires sustained investment, a strong legal framework for IP protection, and a deep understanding of global market trends—challenges that extend beyond policy incentives.